-LTIMindtree's recent merger has greatly improved its capability in managed services.
-It offers frameworks and tools to enable integrated full-stack digital operations.
+LTIMindtree's recent merger has significantly improved its capability in managed services.
+The combined company offers frameworks and tools to enable integrated full-stack digital operations.

-TCS offers end-to-end IT managed services across enterprise applications, IT systems management, automation and digital engineering.
-Its Machine First Delivery Model (MFDM) targets improving operational efficiency through automation and Al.
+TCS offers end-to-end IT-managed services across enterprise applications, IT systems management, automation and digital engineering.
+Its Machine First Delivery Model (MFDM) framework targets operational efficiency through automation and Al.

-Wipro offers end-to-end managed services with tools, frameworks and an innovation ecosystem leveraging DevSecOps, intelligent automation and Al. It provides integrated services and platforms for managing applications, infrastructure, cloud and security operations.
-Tech Mahindra Tech Mahindra (Rising Star) is becoming increasingly notable for its delivery approach.
-The company adopts an integrated service management strategy to oversee and optimize clients' entire IT ecosystem.
+Wipro offers end-to-end managed services with tools, frameworks and an innovation ecosystem leveraging DevSecOps, intelligent automation and Al. It provides integrated services and platforms to manage applications, infrastructure, cloud and security operations.

+Tech Mahindra

+Tech Mahindra (Rising Star) is becoming increasingly notable for its delivery approach.
+The company adopts an integrated service management strategy to oversee and optimize clients' IT ecosystem.

-"Infosys brings a strongly cognitive- and securityoriented approach to managed services for its retail and CPG clients."
-Philip Carnelley Infosys Overview Infosys is headquartered in Bengaluru, India and operates in 54 countries.
+"Infosys brings a strongly cognitive- and securityoriented approach to managed services for retail and CPG clients."

+Infosys is headquartered in Bengaluru, India and operates in 54 countries.
 It has more than 343,200 employees across 247 global offices.
-In FY23 the company generated \$ 18.2 billion in revenue, with Financial Services as its largest segment.
-It has one of the industry's largest retail and CPG practices, valued at approximately \$3 billion, with 55,000 FTEs, of which more than half work on managed services.
-One-quarter of its revenue comes from Europe.
-Its notable European customers include which include a German sportswear retailer, a European grocery retailer, Belgian multinational drink and brewing company, and British producer of health, hygiene & nutrition products.
-Strengths Cloud DevOps services: Infosys aspires to offer business-first, cognitive-first and end-to-end integrated IT operations.
-Powered by Infosys Cobalt, a set of services, solutions and platforms, Infosys' Cloud DevOps services aim to minimize efforts and costs and maximize scalability and reliability.
-The company has developed reusable libraries across technology stacks for DevOps and AlOps and introduced a pay-for-performance managed services model that incorporates metrics for speed, stability and quality across the plan, build and run.
+In FY23 the company generated \$18.2 billion in revenue, with Financial Services as its largest segment.
+It has one of the industry's largest retail and CPG practices, approximately \$3 billion in revenue, with 55,000 FTEs, over half of whom work on managed services.Notable U.S. customers include an American pharma retailer, a leading American sportswear and footwear retailer, a U.S. chain of jewellers, and a leading coffeeshop chain.

 Managed services portfolio: Infosys aims to help its clients expand business operations and deliver innovative shopping experiences.
 The company has developed industry-specific tools and platforms offering application management services (AMS) and analytics services with real-time data visibility into IT infrastructure.
-Infosys Live Enterprise Application Management Platform (LEAP) has self-healing capabilities and aims to improve business efficiency and predictability in IT operations.
+Infosys' Live Enterprise Application Platform (LEAP) has self-healing capabilities and aims to improve business efficiency and predictability in IT operations.

 Automation-enabled services: Infosys has developed a repository of over 26,000 reusable IT project service bots.
 These enable clients to run operations through autonomous integration with backend systems and handle complex conversational workflows effectively with reduced effort.

+Cloud DevOps services: Infosys aspires to offer business-first, cognitive-first, end-to-end integrated IT operations.
+Powered by Infosys Cobalt, a set of services, solutions and platforms, Infosys Cloud DevOps services aim to minimize effort and costs but maximize scalability and reliability.
+The company has developed reusable libraries across technology stacks for DevOps and AlOps and introduced a Pay for Performance managed services model that incorporates metrics for speed, stability and quality across the plan, build and run.

-Caution Infosys can further enhance its managed services offerings for retail and consumer companies by helping clients leverage advanced technologies such as metaverse and generative AI in operations, and by designing new security service offerings around omnichannel e-commerce platforms for online fraud prevention and detection.
+Infosys can further enhance its managed services offerings for retail and consumer companies by helping clients leverage advanced technologies like metaverse and generative AI in operations.
+It could also design new security service offerings around omnichannel e-commerce platforms for online fraud prevention and detection.

-AUGUST 2023

 Appendix

 Methodology & Team

-The ISG Provider Lens 2023 - Retail & CPG Services research study analyzes the relevant service providers in the Europe market, based on a multi-phased research and analysis process, and positions these providers based on the ISG Research methodology.
+The ISG Provider LensTM 2023 - Retail & CPG Services research study analyzes the relevant service providers in the U.S. market, based on a multi-phased research and analysis process, and positions these providers based on the ISG Research methodology.

 Lead Author:

-Philip Carnelley Co-Lead Analyst:
+Co -Lead Analyst

-Bruce Guptill Editors:
+Bruce Guptill

+Editors:

-Radhika Venkatachalam and Dona George Research Analyst:
+Radhika Venkatachalam and Dona George

+Research Analyst:

+Varsha Sengar

-Varsha Sengar Data Analyst:
+Data Analyst:

+Shilpashree N

-Shilpashree N Quality & Consistency Advisors:
+Quality & Consistency Advisors:

-Sunder Pillai and Pratibha Salwan Project Manager:
+Sunder Pillai and Pratibha Salwan

+Project Manager: